I left my town of Victoria, British Columbia, to follow a childhood dream of mine to conquer the east of Canada and more particularly: Montréal.

 - The Jazz Fest.
 Ok that’s a big one!
 Renowned artists come to play jazz, some concerts are outdoors and free and usually performed by local talents.
 Different scenes will pop up in different areas of the City for you to simply enjoy the music.

 - The Fringe Fest.
 This one is a must if you like live theatrical performance and improv like I do.
-Some of the shows presented are very underground, sometimes host at the performers’ house.
-Good night of entertainment guaranteed
+Some of the shows presented are very underground, sometimes hosted at the performers’ house.

 - Piknic Électronik.
 Every Sunday, all summer long, you can go chill with your friend at the Parc Jean Drapeau, sip on a beer and dance to the sound of electromusic.